-To remind you to fasten the seat belt, the multifunction gauge will display the following message: ENGINE LIMITA-TION ENGAGED FASTEN SEAT BELT.
+To remind you to fasten the seat belt, the multifunction gauge will display the following message: ENGINE LIMITATION ENGAGED FASTEN SEAT BELT.

 There is no indicator light or message for the passenger seat belts.
-The driver is responsible for the safety of the passenger and should ensure that the passenger buckles the seat belt.
+The driver is responsible for the safety of the passengers and should ensure that they fasten their seat belt.

-3 Points Seat Belts
+3-Point Seat Belts